AdobeDocs/learning-manager.en/help/migrated/learners/frequently-asked-questions-for-learners.md

 Based on the points you achieved by completing the courses, you are rewarded with Levels as follows:

-1. 1500 – Bronze level
+1. 1500 - Bronze level
-1. 2500 points – Silver level
+1. 2500 points - Silver level
-1. 3500 points – Gold level
+1. 3500 points - Gold level
-1. 5000 points – Platinum level
+1. 5000 points - Platinum level

-You can view your current level points in your profile and&nbsp;target to achieve higher points, if necessary.
+You can view your current level points in your profile and target to achieve higher points, if necessary.

-Refer&nbsp; [Gamification feature](feature-summary/gamification.md)&nbsp;for more information.
+Refer  [Gamification feature](feature-summary/gamification.md) for more information.

 +++

 +++Can I play my training content in full screen?

-All courses in Learning Manager are played in browsers.&nbsp;You can view the courses in full screen using Learning Manager’s Fluidic player.
+All courses in Learning Manager are played in browsers.
+You can view the courses in full screen using Learning Manager’s Fluidic player.

-Refer&nbsp; [Fluidic player feature](feature-summary/fluidic-player.md)&nbsp;for more information on Player.
+Refer  [Fluidic player feature](feature-summary/fluidic-player.md) for more information on Player.

 [Can I export my personal notes?](frequently-asked-questions-for-learners.md)

 Yes, you can export notes content as pdf by following the steps below:

-1. In the Home page, click any course card for which you want to export the Notes.&nbsp;
+1. In the Home page, click any course card for which you want to export the Notes.
 1. Click Notes tab.
 1. Click Email notes option to send notes to your registered email-id.
 1. Click Download notes to download the notes as pdf.

-&nbsp;

 +++